Cowley, Gloucestershire

 Cowley is a village and civil parish in the Cotswold District of Gloucestershire, England.
-It lies between the A417 and A435 roads between Cheltenham and Cirencester in the Churn Valley, and has a population of 333.
+It lies between the A417 and A435 roads between Cheltenham and Cirencester in the Churn Valley, and in 2011 had a population of 333.
 The name originates from 'cow' and 'leigh', literally meaning cow pasture.

-Its main features are Cowley Manor which was owned by the Horlicks family and is currently being used as a country hotel.
 The Grade II* listed parish church of St. Mary lies next to the Manor and dates from the 12th century.
+Cowley Manor, owned by the Horlicks family, is currently used as a country hotel.
 The village pub is the Green Dragon, which is not far from the Gloucestershire Girl Guides HQ, Deerpark.

 Cowley also has a Sunday cricket team, which plays at the ground towards the west side of the village near the Green Dragon pub.

-The village used to own its own village hall (which used to be the old school house); however, the parish council have sold this in recent years and it has been converted into a private residence.
+The village hall, which used to be the old school house, was sold by the parish council and converted into a private residence.